moderneinc/mass-ingest-example/README.md

-# Mass Ingest
+# Moderne CLI solutions

-This example demonstrates how to use the [Moderne CLI](https://docs.moderne.io/user-documentation/moderne-cli/getting-started/cli-intro) to ingest a large number of repositories into a Moderne platform.
+This repository contains examples demonstrating how to use the [Moderne CLI](https://docs.moderne.io/user-documentation/moderne-cli/getting-started/cli-intro) to perform actions like ingesting a large number of repositories into a Moderne platform or running recipes on a large number of repositories.

 ## Step 1: Create a `repos.csv` file